-Terradise is a word coined by Ray Romine to express finding “Heaven on Earth” in the eighteen acres that he and his wife Trella (Hemmerly Haldeman) purchased from Marie Thomas in 1952.
-It had been a gift to her from her husband, Dr. Frank Thomas, who purchased it from Dr. Frederick Stengel in 1941.
-Originally a part of the extensive holdings of the Thew and Brocklesby families, it was an odd-shaped piece of land that had never been developed and contained virgin trees and vegetation.
-Ray lived only a year at Terradise when he died in August 1954.
+Terradise is a word coined by Ray Romine to express finding “heaven on earth” in the 18 acres that he and his wife Trella purchased from Marie Thomas in 1952.
+It had been a gift from Marie’s husband, Dr. Frank Thomas, who purchased it from Dr. Frederick Stengel in 1941.
+It was an odd-shaped piece of land that had never been developed and contained virgin trees and an abundance of wildflowers.

 Trella learned from Frank Fields that generations of Claridon Township residents had used it as a favorite fishing and picnic spot because it was one of the few areas where the river was accessible from the road.
 She wanted to preserve this pristine area, mostly river bottomland, for the benefit of those who love the out-of-doors.

 In 1988, Trella requested the Probate Court establish the Marion County Park District.
 Then she donated 12 acres on the left bank of the Whetstone River (Olentangy) as a gift from her and her children Kathi Sands and David Haldeman.
 She retained the six acres where she and Ray built their home in 1953.
 Tragically, Ray, a poet, artist and amateur lepidopterist passed away in 1954.
 In 2004, Ralph Boger donated an additional two acres to the park district.